Quantum Algorithm For Estimating Eigenvalue: Some Extensions and Relevant Works

 \subsection{Largest few eigenvalues}

 In Ref.~\cite{motta2020determining}, a quantum Lanczos algorithm was proposed to compute ground and excited states of a Hamiltonian $H$, based on analogously quantum imaginary time evolution $e^{-H\Delta \tau}$ (which is in turn approximated by a unitary evolution under some other Hamiltonian) and the classical Lanczos algorithm.
-In the classical Lanczos algorithm, the Krylov space is built in powers of $H$, whereas in the particular quantum implementation by~\cite{motta2020determining}, the Krylov space is built in powers of $\exp(-\Delta\tau H)$.
+In the classical Lanczos algorithm, the Krylov subspace is built in powers of $H$, whereas in the particular quantum implementation by~\cite{motta2020determining}, the Krylov subspace is built in powers of $\exp(-\Delta\tau H)$.
 The two approaches (of $H$ or of $e^{-\Delta \tau H}$) become identical in the limit $\Delta\tau \rightarrow 0$.
-Moreover, in the Lanczos algorithm, a crucial aspect is to compute the following inner product $v_k^{*T}Hv_k$ (and possibly with some power of $H$), where $v_k$ is some vector with unit norm.
-In this regard, the procedure outlined in our work is building up the Krylov subspace in terms of series of quantum states.
-It can then be employed to compute the largest few eigenvalues in magnitude, by using quantum computers to compute the $H$ matrix in the Krylov subspace and the overlaps among the vectors $H^m x_0$ and $H^n x_0$.
+Moreover, in the Lanczos algorithm, a crucial aspect is to compute the following `inner' products $v_j^{*T}v_k$ and $v_j^{*T}Hv_k$, where $v_k$ is some vector with the unit norm in the subspace.
+In this regard, the procedure outlined in our work is building up the Krylov subspace in terms of a series of quantum states.
+It can then be employed to compute the largest few eigenvalues in magnitude by using quantum computers to compute the $H$ matrix in the Krylov subspace and the overlaps among the vectors $H^m x_0$ and $H^n x_0$.
 We then classically diagonalize the resultant eigenvalue problem in the Krylov subspace, yielding the largest few eigenvalues (in magnitude).
+We remark that the main algorithm outlined in our work has intermediate measurement, which was used to ensure state normalization.
+Therefore, it cannot be directly used to estimate the term of the form $(H^m x_0)^{*T} H (H^m x_0)$.
+But in appendix \ref{sec: krylov}, we show that a minor modification of our algorithm can achieve such a goal of estimating relevant overlaps and matrix elements properly.

-Moreover, by combining the shifting and the choice of applying $H$ or $H^{-1}$, we can generalize our algorithm to obtaining a few largest or smallest eigenvalues either in magnitude or in real value.
-Such capability can potentially lead to more efficient access to, e.g., the ground-state energy and those of a few low lying excited states, as many physics models possess Hamiltonians whose matrices are spare.
+Moreover, by combining the shifting and the choice of applying $H$ or $H^{-1}$, we can generalize our algorithm to obtain a few largest or smallest eigenvalues either in magnitude or in their algebraic values.
+Such capability can potentially lead to more efficient access to, e.g., the ground-state energy and those of a few low-lying excited states, as many physics models possess Hamiltonians whose matrices are spare. \\